-Travelling requires bravery and smarts in equal parts, and you need to protect yourself as best you can – even if you have the wildest of hearts.
-Here’s how you can experience all the thrills of adventure travelling, while still enjoying the peace of mind that comes with being covered by a travel insurance policy.
+Going on adventures can be a great part of travelling, but you still need to protect yourself.
+Here’s how you can experience all the thrills of adventure travel while still enjoying the peace of mind that comes with being covered by a travel insurance policy.

 - Bungee jumping

 - BMX riding (excluding stunts or obstacles)